 Rose water cannot be made from any roses but there is a certain variety which is like a shrub and produces lots of small roses which are very aromatic.
 We used to have some of these roses in our garden and a few citrus trees in our back yard.

-My mother had a still, where the petals of roses or blossoms were boiled with water.
+My mother had a still (not the one in the picture, which is a still for making zivania), where the petals of Damascus roses or citrus blossoms were boiled with water.
 The steam coming out from the still would then condense and flow through the tube where she would collect the rose or blossom water.
 The house would smell heavenly.

 During that period when there were plenty of roses or bitter orange blossoms she would also make the petals into the most fragrant spoon sweet, which also smelled and tasted heavenly.
 A lot of Cypriot desserts have rose water or blossom water in them or served with them.
 One of these desserts which is served with rose water, is called mahalebi.